 Shiree has an intimate understanding of the issues and challenges related to working in communities of color and dynamics of race, class, gender, culture and power.
 Having spent her life in the social sector, Shiree comes to the work from the perspective of building capacity and lasting relationships.

-Shiree leads by serving, using a culturally-based approach and relying on core competencies of strategic thinking, listening and synthesizing, connecting, and defining and measuring success.
+Shiree leads by serving, using a culturally-rooted approach and relying on core competencies of strategic thinking, listening and synthesizing, connecting, truth-telling and defining and measuring success.

 In Service of Our Beloved Community

 For eight years, Shiree chaired the board of Ella Baker Center for Human Rights.
-Currently, she is on the boards of National Equity Project, Rockwood Leadership Institute and Forward Together.
+Shiree has served on the boards of National Equity Project, Rockwood Leadership Institute, APEN and currently the Treasurer on the Board of Forward Together.

 Born and raised in Hong Kong, Shiree is fluent in three Chinese dialects.
 Having lived and worked in Watsonville and Salinas with cannery and farmworkers, Shiree has a functional understanding of Spanish.
 She holds degrees in Social Welfare and Psychology from the University of California, Berkeley.
 She lives in the Fruitvale District in Oakland with her partner, Dennis, and sons Rumi and Maceo and dogs, Rosie and Peanut.